-The main activities of the service during the period of the 2020/21 Management Plan will be to:
+The main activities of the service during the period of the 2021/22 Management Plan will be to:

-- Continue to ensure long term sustainability of specialist provision (in line with Corporate Plan Priority 1). - Continue to support the child's planning process in the allocation of specialist provision to appropriately identified need (in line with Corporate Plan Priority 1). - Work collaboratively with key partners to develop and enhance our educational provision for children and young people with Autistic Spectrum Disorder; and Social, Emotional and Behavioural Needs; Severe and Complex Needs; and Moderate Learning Difficulties (in line with Corporate Plan priority 1, 2, 5, 6 and 7). - Continue to work with the Educational Psychology Service and multi-agency partners on the embedding of child's planning and staff development frameworks to support pupils who require additionality to maximise their learning (in line with Corporate Plan priority 1, 2, 5 and 6). - To work collaboratively with Educational Psychology Service colleagues on the development of key strategies to support the complexities associated with the implementation of Presumption of Mainstream agenda (in line with Corporate Plan priority 1, 2, 5 and 6).
+- Continue to ensure long term sustainability of specialist provision (in line with Corporate Plan Priority 1). - Continue to support the child's planning process in the allocation of specialist provision to appropriately identified need (in line with Corporate Plan Priority 1). - Work collaboratively with key partners to develop and enhance our educational provision for children and young people with additional support needs (in line with Corporate Plan priority 1, 2, 5, 6 and 7). - Continue to work with the Educational Psychology Service and multi-agency partners on the embedding of child's planning and staff development frameworks to support pupils who require additionality to maximise their learning (in line with Corporate Plan priority 1, 2, 5 and 6). - To work collaboratively with Educational Psychology Service colleagues on the development of key strategies to support the complexities associated with the implementation of Presumption of Mainstream agenda taking cognisance of the national ASN Review Report recommendations. (in line with Corporate Plan priority 1, 2, 5 and 6).

-- Contribute to the school improvement agenda by working jointly with the Quality Improvement Team to support the Moving Forward in Learning Framework (in line with Corporate Plan priority 1, 2, 5, 6 and 7). - Work collaboratively with NHS to develop and enhance support for all pupils requiring support from Community Child Health, Child and Adolescent Mental Health (CAMHS); Speech and Language Therapy Services; Physiotherapy Services and Occupational Health Services (in line with Corporate Plan priority 1, 2, and 6). - Continue to support schools, children/young people and families through policy development and support in the areas of, Positive Relationships; Management of Health Care Needs in Schools; Attendance at School; Home Education; and Co-ordinated Support Plans (in line with Corporate Plan priority 1, 2, 5, 6 and 7). - Continue to support the Quality Improvement Team in the administration of schools' senior management recruitment process; student placements; and, internal and external school inspection processes (in line with Corporate Plan priority 1). - Consider a service delivery model for the ASN Service in light of developments resulting from the Transforming Your Council process (in line with Corporate Plan priority 1, 2, 5, 6 and 7).
+- Contribute to the school improvement agenda by working jointly with the Quality Improvement Team to support the Moving Forward in Learning Framework (in line with Corporate Plan priority 1, 2, 5, 6 and 7). - Work collaboratively with NHS to develop and enhance support for all pupils requiring support from Community Child Health, Child and Adolescent Mental Health (CAMHS); Speech and Language Therapy Services; Physiotherapy Services and Occupational Health Services (in line with Corporate Plan priority 1, 2, and 6). - Continue to support schools, children/young people and families through policy development and support in the areas of, Positive Relationships; Management of Health Care Needs in Schools; Attendance at School; Home Education; and Co-ordinated Support Plans (in line with Corporate Plan priority 1, 2, 5, 6 and 7). - Continue to support the Quality Improvement Team in the administration of schools' senior management recruitment process; student placements; and, internal and external school inspection processes (in line with Corporate Plan priority 1). - To continue to support the delivery of positive outcomes and early interventions through ongoing development of the transition planning process for children with additional support needs in collaboration with Educational Psychology Team colleagues. - To work collaboratively with key partners to develop and enhance the support for and increase the attainment of our Care Experienced children and young people as part of the Corporate Parenting Strategy.